The Simpsons is the Shakespeare of Our Time

 But nothing can take away the brilliance of those glory years.
 Truly, theirs was a butt that wouldn’t quit.
 They don’t teach Leonardo Da Vinci’s rubbish paintings, they teach Mona Lisa and The Last Supper.
 They teach of Gandhi‘s peaceful protests, but not that he wrote extensively about his dislike of the black population and slept naked with young girls.
 When we listen to The Beatles, we forget that John Lennon was a self-confessed wife beater.

 When Lisa Simpson discovered that town founder Jebediah Springfield was a fraud, she elected not to tell the people the truth.
 She instead wisely remarked how “the myth of Jebediah has brought out the best in everyone”.
+Although this may not be a great summary to make for history at large, it is when it comes to discussing the impact of this work.
 To that end, no-one will remember the pale mediocrity of The Simpsons’ latter years, even if those years now greatly outnumber the golden period.

 It is frequently taken for granted.
 It was so good so consistently, but followed by numerous turgid seasons.
 Because of this, we often still feel like a lot of people haven’t fully considered its place in culture.
 If you haven’t seen them in a while, go back and watch The Simpsons from the start, in order.
 Don’t risk getting bad episodes on TV.
-Stop at about Season nine (after that it’s just one crushing defeat after another until you just wish Flanders was dead) and tell us that in the coming century, it won’t be used to articulate the times in which we live.
+Stop at about Season nine (after that it’s just one crushing defeat after another until you just wish Flanders was dead).

 We repeat; the defining artistic work of our age.
 It is a part of us all, a part of us all, a part of us all.
 Sorry to repeat myself, but it will help you remember.